johnkeltz/tableau-profile-views/README.md

 # How to: Query Tableau profile api and graph view counts

 Tableau Public makes it possible to view each author's work and view counts on their [public profile](https://public.tableau.com/profile/john5005#!/).
-If we want to summarize view counts, we can [scrape a public profile](https://www.ryansleeper.com/tablueprint-2-my-tableau-public-viz-views/), but an alternative solution is to query Tableau's [profile api](https://public.tableau.com/profile/api/john5005/workbooks?count=300&index=0#) to build a graph.
+If we want to summarize our view counts, we can [scrape a public profile](https://www.ryansleeper.com/tablueprint-2-my-tableau-public-viz-views/), but an alternative solution is to query Tableau's [profile api](https://public.tableau.com/profile/api/john5005/workbooks?count=300&index=0#) to build a graph.
 This way we can get real-time counts for any profile we want.

-Tableau doesn't connect directly to an api without building a web connector, so I instead build a visual in D3.
+Tableau doesn't connect directly to an api without building a web connector, so instead I built a visual in D3.
 Here's a quick preview:

 ![](https://raw.githubusercontent.com/johnkeltz/tableau-profile-views/master/images/Tableau%20view%20count%20example.gif)

-One caveat: Tableau doesn't have open permissions for this api, so you'll need to use a CORS extension to actuallyuse this tool.
-So- probably not a useful tool for a website, but it serves as a quick example of how to build a graph in JavaScript.
+One caveat: Tableau doesn't have open permissions for this api, so you'll need to use a [CORS extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) to actually use this tool.
+So- probably not a useful tool for a website, but I also like it as a quick example of how to build a graph from an ajax call in JavaScript.

 To build this, first load three libraries- jQuery, c3.js, and d3.js.
 [C3.js](https://c3js.org/) is a library built on top of d3.js to simplify code for making graphs.